-The data sample suggests that the mean budget of a European theatrical fiction film released in 2022 amounted to EUR 3.03 million while the median sample budget amounted to EUR 2.19 million.
+The data sample suggests that the mean budget of a European theatrical fiction film released in 2021 amounted to EUR 2.97 million while the median sample budget amounted to EUR 2.12 million.
 Given the substantial impact of a comparatively small number of high budget sample films on the mean, the median possibly constitutes a more representative value for the majority of European films.

 Average budgets differ widely among countries.
 Not surprisingly, average budgets are higher in larger markets and lower in countries with lower box-office potential, as exploitation in national markets remains key for most films.
-The median budget of a European fiction film originating in France, Germany, Italy, Poland or the UK (the large markets included in the sample) amounted to EUR 2.7 million in 2022, compared to EUR 1.9 million for fiction films produced in a mediumsized European market (markets with 10 to 50 million admissions per year), or compared to a median budget of EUR 0.9 million for fiction films from small markets (markets with fewer than 10 million admissions).
+The median budget of a European fiction film originating in France, Germany, Italy or the UK (the large markets included in the sample) amounted to EUR 2.7 million in 2021, compared to EUR 1.8 million for fiction films produced in a medium-sized European market (markets with 10 to 50 million admissions per year), or compared to a median budget of EUR 0.7 million for fiction films from small markets (markets with fewer than 10 million admissions).

-The data analysis also suggests that international co-productions tend to have higher budgets than 100% national films, with the median budgets of co-productions exceeding those of 100% national films by EUR 600 000 to EUR 1.2 million (excluding French films).
+The data analysis also suggests that international co-productions tend to have higher budgets than 100% national films, with the median budgets of co-productions exceeding those of 100% national films by EUR 600 000 to EUR 680 000.